NameIsGonzo/national_rail_project/README.md

 5. Wait until the application starts
 6. Go to localhost:8080 to monitor the performance.

+Once the spark application it's up and running

 ### 4. API connnection and message producer
 1. Make sure you have a working Network Rail Account, if not go back to the pre-requesite section.